April 9th

 A snake, whether poisonous or not, is one of the most feared animals.
 But the verse says that even this creature is a blessing when weighed against an evildoer (durjana)!

-The reason is, a snake strikes when it feels threatened.
-But a durjana won't give a respite; he will strike constantly, becoming a cause of pain, and inflicting suffering upon others.
-He doesn't even need a reason, he rejoices in others' sorrow and will keep coming back again and again.
+The reason is that a snake strikes when it feels threatened.
+But a durjana won't give a respite; he will strike constantly, becoming a cause of pain, and keeps inflicting suffering upon others.
+He doesn't even need a reason, he simply rejoices in others' sorrow and will keep coming back again and again.

 pada vigrahaH: